LogoDynamiCtrl: Rethinking the Basic Structure and the Role of Text for High-quality Human Image Animation

 Fudan University; Huawei Noah' Ark Lab

 (Logo Sound on!)
-DynamiCtrl is a next-generation video synthesis model for human image animation, built on the MM-DiT architecture.
-With the DynamiCtrl model, you can animate whole-body, half-body, or human head movements.
-You can recreate classic scenes from movies using your own photos, customize the background using textual prompts, and achieve digital human applications.
+DynamiCtrl is a next-generation video synthesis model for human image animation, built on the diffusion transformer (DiT) architecture.
+DynamiCtrl lets you animate full-body, half-body, or human head movements.
+You can recreate classic scenes from movies using your own photos, customize the background, clothing using textual prompts, and achieve digital human applications.

 (Loading too slow?
 Click: DynamiCtrl on YouTube.)